BraveGroup/SheetCopilot/README.md

 The evaluation results will be recorded in a file named ```eval_result.yaml``` under the result folder.

 The evaluation can restart from a checkpoint if it has been aborted.
+If you want to re-evaluate, just delete the ```eval_result.yaml``` in the result folder.

 **Important:** NOTE that
 - Every new sheet must be created to the left of the very first sheet for correct matching with the references since sheet names are not to be checked.